watany-dev/closed-cline-on-aws/src/01/docs/adr/001-sagemaker-studio-in-private-vpc.md

 ### Positive

-- Enhanced security posture by eliminating direct internet access
+- Controlled outbound internet access allows data scientists to download packages and access external resources
-- Reduced attack surface for potential threats
+- Reduced operational complexity by eliminating the need for multiple interface VPC endpoints
-- Compliance with strict security requirements
-- Data scientists can still access SageMaker Studio and perform their work
+- Improved developer experience with access to public repositories and resources
+- Maintained security with controlled egress through NAT Gateway
-- AWS services can be accessed securely through VPC endpoints
+- AWS S3 service can still be accessed securely through Gateway endpoint for cost optimization

 ### Negative

-- Users cannot download packages or data from the internet directly
-- Additional operational complexity in managing VPC endpoints
-- Potential limitations in accessing external resources
-- May require additional processes for importing data and models
+- Slightly increased attack surface compared to completely isolated environment
+- Additional cost for NAT Gateway
+- Need for additional security monitoring of outbound traffic

 ## Alternatives Considered

-### Public Subnets with NAT Gateway

-We considered using a VPC with public subnets and NAT Gateways to allow outbound internet access while still restricting inbound traffic.
-This would provide more flexibility for users to download packages and access external resources.
-However, this approach was rejected because it would not meet the strict security requirements of preventing data exfiltration.
+### Completely Isolated Environment

+Our initial approach was to use a VPC with private subnets only and no NAT Gateways to ensure no internet access.
+While this provided maximum security against data exfiltration, it created significant operational challenges for data scientists who needed to access external resources and packages.
+After evaluation, we determined that the security benefits did not outweigh the operational constraints.

 ### Using AWS PrivateLink for All Services

-We considered using AWS PrivateLink for all required AWS services.
-While this would provide a more consistent approach to accessing AWS services, it would increase costs and complexity.
-We opted for a mix of interface endpoints and gateway endpoints (for S3) to optimize for cost and performance.
+We considered using AWS PrivateLink (Interface VPC Endpoints) for all required AWS services.
+While this would provide a more consistent approach to accessing AWS services without internet access, it would increase costs and complexity.
+With the decision to implement NAT Gateway, we determined that most Interface VPC Endpoints were no longer necessary, except for S3 Gateway Endpoint which we retained for cost optimization.

 ## References